IbrahimElshafey/LocalResumableFunction/_Documents/Publisher.md

 		* From service
 		* To Service
 		* Processing behavior (Process Locally, or propagate in cluster)
-	* When more than one services share the db
-		* Should external call hits all services?
-No
 	* Should we define an external id for pushed call?

 * Retry policy for the failed requests